 - The scenery and landscape is astoundingly beautiful.
 Forget 50 shades of grey – and have a look at their 50 shades of green.
 I didn’t realise it was possible to be able to see so made shades.
 I guess coming from a particularly dry and humid part of Australia’s coast has only helped me to be familiar with one kind of colour – BLUE a.k.a the ocean.

-- The food is actually really good.
+- The food is actually really good when living in Galway.
 Forget your ideas about British and Irish food being foul and boring.
 There is an absolute rise of ‘gastro-pubs’ and no, I’m not talking about a dodgy pub where you actually contract gastroenteritis.
 I’m talking about the word ‘gastronomy’ in connection with food you’d order at the pub.
 Expect to find some pretty tasty things on offer around the country’s pub scene, including many delicious micro brews such as craft beer and cider.

 “Gastronomy is the study of the relationship between food and culture, art of preparing and serving rich or delicate and appetizing food, a style of cooking of particular region, and the science of good eating.” https://en.wikipedia.org/wiki/Gastronomy